 If an internal RC clock or external frequency higher than 32 kHz or 50 kHz is selected, then the special 4 stage Frequency Divider must be used to select a frequency close to 32 kHz or 50 kHz for the SysClk - system clock used by the Prescaler.
-This is done by register option.(Refer to RegMFP1 table chapter 14.8)
+This is done by metal option.

-If the external clock will be used, the same register option used to select the division for SysClk.
+If the external clock will be used, the same metal option used to select the division for SysClk.
 Table below shows recommended divisions in this 4 stage divider.